Boeing to halt production of 737 Max in January

 Boeing said it doesn’t expect any layoffs as a result of the production halt “at this time.”
 But layoffs could ripple through some of the 900 companies that supply parts for the plane.

-There is no information as to how this halt in production can impact Spirit employees in Wichita.
+There is no information as to how this halt in production will impact Spirit employees in Wichita.

 The Max is Boeing’s most important jet, but it has been grounded since March after crashes in Indonesia and Ethiopia that killed a total of 346 people.